KempnerInstitute/nodelens/examples/README.md

 2. Use `standard_alignment_experiment.py` as a template for custom experiments
 3. Explore `pruning_strategies_demo.py` for advanced pruning techniques
 4. Use `unified_experiment.py` with custom configs for research
-5. Run `parallel_experiment_demo.py` for statistical analysis across seeds
+5. Try specialized pruning experiments for advanced analysis

 ## Requirements